Infineon/aws-iot-device-sdk-port/README.md

 # AWS IoT Device SDK Port Library

-This library is a port layer implementation for the Infineon MQTT and HTTP Client libraries to work with the AWS-IoT-Device-SDK-Embedded-C library on Infineon PSoC® 6 MCU connectivity-enabled platforms.
+This library is a port layer implementation for the Infineon MQTT and HTTP Client libraries to work with the AWS-IoT-Device-SDK-Embedded-C library on Infineon connectivity-enabled MCU platforms.
 These library APIs are not expected to be called by application directly.
 See the MQTT and HTTP Client library documentation for more details.

 ## OTA Support